dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Solved Problems
 - Kinemaic/Dynamic model based manipulation in controlled enviromentsn
-- Grasp Jacobian calculates the required fingertip forces fro
+- Grasp Jacobian calculates the required fingertip forces from desired wrench term to the object.
 #### Assumptions
-Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human.
+Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.